nferno55/mock-data-governance/README.md

 8/1 - simple cleanup of script; fixed some of the comments to make them easier to remember what and why it was done

+8/7 - looking into YAML as a way to enfore Metadata rules will create a new script that checks all fields against this metadata to ensure compliance